benguz/onefact.org/content/ideas-list.md

 * Hard (the [prototype](https://github.com/the-browser/recommending-interesting-writing) has been built, so we can base our work off of our existing work, but cleaning )

-## Open source 911 system support tools
+## Open Source 911 Operator Support Tools

 ### Detailed Description